-Common Name Species Name Status General Habitat Description Habitat Present Effects Determination Potential for Occurrence/Rationale Greene's tuctoria Tuctoria greenei FE, CRPR 1B.1 An annual grasslike herb that is native to California, and endemic to California.
-Prefers vernal pool habitats at elevations between 165-7480 ft.
-Occurs in freshwater wetland, valley grassland, and wetland-riparian communities.
-A No Effect Presumed Absent: The elevation of the BSA is unsuitable for this species.
-Occurrences are clustered in areas of higher elevations than that of the BSA, primarily in the foothill regions of eastern Stanislaus County.
-The most recent occurrence is in 1973, approximately 13 miles northeast of the project area.
-Due to the lack of suitable habitat and recent occurrences near the BSA, the species is presumed absent. heartscale Atriplex cordulata var. cordulata CRPR 1B.2 An annual herb that is native to California, and endemic to California.
+Common Name Species Name Status General Habitat Description Habitat Present Effects Determination Potential for Occurrence/Rationale heartscale Atriplex cordulata var. cordulata CRPR 1B.2 An annual herb that is native to California, and endemic to California.
 It is equally likely to occur in wetlands and non-wetlands, and can occur in shadscale scrub, valley grassland, and wetland-riparian communities.
-It is found primarily in the Central Valley and its San Joaquin Valley and prefers saline and alkaline soils.
-A No Effect Presumed Absent: Potentially suitable habitat and soil pH are present in the BSA.
+It is found primarily in the Central Valley and its San Joaquin Valley and prefers saline and alkaline soils. НР No Effect Presumed Absent: Potentially suitable habitat and soil pH are present in the BSA.
 However, occurrences of the species are clustered primarily around the San Joaquin River, with the nearest (1934) occurrence located approximately 8.5 miles south of the project area.
-Due to the lack of recent occurrences, the species is presumed absent.
-Legenere Legenere limosa CRPR 1B.1 An annual herb that is native to California, and endemic to California.
-It prefers vernal pool habitats and can occur in freshwater wetland, valley grassland, and wetland-riparian communities A No Effect Presumed Absent: The BSA does not contain vernal pools, the preferred habitat of this species.
-The most recent occurrence of the species is in 1935, approximately 15 miles north of the project area.
-Therefore, the species is presumed absent. prairie wedge grass Sphenopholis obtusata CRPR 1B.1 A perennial grasslike herb that is native to California, and found elsewhere in North America and beyond.
+Due to the lack of recent occurrences, the species is presumed absent. prairie wedge grass Sphenopholis obtusata CRPR 1B.1 A perennial grasslike herb that is native to California, and found elsewhere in North America and beyond.
 It prefers meadow habitats and can occur in foothill woodland and wetland-riparian communities.
 A No Effect Presumed Absent: The BSA does not contain meadows, the preferred habitat of the species.
-Additionally, there have been no occurrences of this species in Stanislaus County; therefore, it is presumed absent.

-Common Name Species Name Status General Habitat Description Habitat Present Effects Determination Potential for Occurrence/Rationale subtle orache Atriplex subtilis CRPR 1B.2 An annual herb that is native to California.
+Additionally, there have been no occurrences of this species in Stanislaus County; therefore, it is presumed absent. subtle orache Atriplex subtilis CRPR 1B.2 An annual herb that is native to California.
 It prefers grassland habitats in proximity to vernal pools.
-A No Effect Presumed Absent: The BSA does not contain grasslands or vernal pools.
-Additionally, the most recent occurrence in Stanislaus County is in 1936, approximately 8.5 miles south of the project area.
+A No Effect Presumed Absent: The BSA does not vernal pools.
+Additionally, the most recent occurrence in Stanislaus County is in 1936.
 Therefore, it is presumed absent. alkali milk- vetch Astragalus tener var. tener CRPR 1B.2 An annual herb that is native and endemic to California.
 It usually occurs in wetlands and occasionally in non-wetlands.
 Preferred habitats are playas and vernal pools, and the species can occur in freshwater wetlands, alkali sinks, valley grassland, and wetland-riparian communities.
-A No Effect Presumed Absent: There are no vernal pools, playas, freshwater wetlands, or grassland areas within the BSA.
+A No Effect Presumed Absent: There are no vernal pools or playas within the BSA.
 Additionally, there have been no occurrences of the species in Stanislaus County since 1940.
 Due to the absence of suitable habitat in the area and the lack of recent occurrences, the species is presumed absent. alkali-sink goldfields Lasthenia chrysantha CRPR 1B.1 An annual herb that is native and endemic to California.
 It is equally likely to occur in wetlands and non-wetlands, and prefers alkali sink, valley grassland, and wetland-riparian communities.
 Grows primarily in vernal pools and alkali flats.
-A No Effect Presumed Absent: The BSA does not contain wetland-riparian, grassland, or alkali sink vegetation communities.
-There are additionally no vernal pools or alkali flats in the BSA.
-No occurrences of this species have been reported in Stanislaus County since 1957; therefore, the species is presumed absent from the BSA beaked clarkia Clarkia rostrata CRPR 1B.3 An annual herb that is native and endemic to California.
-Occurs primarily in foothill woodland and valley grassland communities.
-Prefers elevations between 560-3445 ft.
-A No Effect Presumed Absent: There are no foothill woodland or valley grassland habitats within the BSA.
-Occurrences are clustered in higher elevation areas east of Stanislaus County, indicating that the elevation of the BSA is too low to support this species.
-Due to the unsuitable habitat of the BSA, the species is presumed absent.
+A No Effect Presumed Absent: There are no vernal pools or alkali flats in the BSA.
+Additionally, no occurrences of this species have been reported in Stanislaus County since 1957; therefore, the species is presumed absent from the BSA